solliancenet/MCW-Migrate-Linux-OSS-DB-to-Azure/Hands-on lab/HOL step-by-step - Migrate and modernize case for Linux and OSS DB to Azure.md

     > **Note**: If you followed the previous suggestions for the VM username and password, then the password for the VM will be `demo!pass123`.
 Otherwise, enter the password you chose when provisioning the VM.

-6. Once connected to the VM via SSH, execute the following commands that will download an install script and run it that will install the web application on the VM:
+6. Once connected to the VM via SSH, execute the following commands that will download an install script and run it.
+This will install the web application on the VM:

     ```bash
     wget https://raw.githubusercontent.com/solliancenet/MCW-Migrate-Linux-OSS-DB-to-Azure/main/Hands-on%20lab/resources/deployment/install-phpipam.sh